 The Genders' Center for Excellence is a think tank tasked to asses, develop, and propose new social languages and methods to understand the role of women and gender in the arts, culture, science and technology, as well as in all knowledge areas that are entangled with the field of culture today.

-The project is a joint venture with Grażyna Kulczyk and Art Stations Foundation CH, an institution founded by Grażyna Kulczyk that will open the doors of Instituto Susch at Muzeum Susch in Engadine in late 2018.
+The project was initiated together with Grażyna Kulczyk and Art Stations Foundation CH, an institution founded by Grażyna Kulczyk that opened doors as Instituto Susch as part of Muzeum Susch in Engadine in late 2018.
 Entangled by a common interest in reviewing the role education in the arts plays to define the language and position of women, the research aims to situate crucial historical and current questions, to produce a form of teaching and debate around the subject, and to publish and explore how this work can be displayed, shared, and generously developed in forms of future, equal coexistence.

 Fox Trot, Crab Step, Lame Duck, Roger Rabbit, Do the Pony: